tkareine/chnode/README.md

 You may append the command above into your bash init script, `~/.bashrc`.

-macOS does not execute `~/.bashrc` automatically.
-You might want to add the following line to `~/.bash_profile`:
+macOS does not execute `~/.bashrc` automatically when opening a terminal.
+You might want to add the following line to `~/.bash_profile` to fix it:

 ``` bash
 [[ -r ~/.bashrc ]] && source ~/.bashrc
 ```

-## Node.js versions
+## Available Node.js versions

-When shell loads chnode with `source` command, the script auto-detects Node.js versions installed in `~/.nodes` directory.
+When shell loads `chnode` with `source` command, the script auto-detects Node.js versions installed in `~/.nodes` directory.

 You may override `~/.nodes` directory by setting `CHNODE_NODES_DIR`